 The import tool was created to allow users to add large amounts of data to the LoanPro software in a short amount of time.
-The import tool has the ability to add, update, and remove information form the software.
+The import tool has the ability to add, update, and remove information from the software.

 The import system is intended for the initial import of data.
 When a company first starts using LoanPro, all of its existing loan information is generally entered in LoanPro via the import tool.
 The import tool is designed for speed; for this reason, it does not run all processes associated with usual actions in LoanPro.
 Below are links to instructional examples of how to run a few common imports within LoanPro:

 For more information regarding imports, take a look at our imports documentation.

 The LoanPro API (Application Program Interface) integrates other software with the LoanPro servicing system.
-The API allows another software application send requests to create, read, update, or delete information stored by the LoanPro loan servicing API.
+The API allows another software application to send requests to create, read, update, or delete information stored by the LoanPro loan servicing API.
 This means that software can be built by developers to perform actions that will automatically affect information within LoanPro and vice versa.
 For this reason, the API can be used to access almost any processes associated with usual actions in LoanPro.

 The API is generally used by companies who would like to combine their own personalized software with the servicing power of LoanPro.
 Companies can also use the API to build third-party tools that work in conjunction with LoanPro to fulfill their specific processes.
 An example of this would be a customized application website.
 A company may choose to build their own application tool and then have the application tool connected to LoanPro through the API.
 This would mean that once a potential borrower has created an application on the company website, their information could be automatically entered in LoanPro as well.